Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 For more information, please check out the [detailed guide][rx_bloc_cli_cd_setup_lnk] on how to configure your Fastfile.
 Additionally, you can check an actual implementation in [this example][booking_app_lnk].

+## Feature Pin Code

+The application provides a pin code functionality.
+Initially there is a create pin button, which navigates you to the `CreatePinPage`.
+There you can enter and then confirm the pin that you chose.
+Then a change pin button is displayed, from you are navigate to the `UpdatePinPage`, where you can enter the current pin and then enter and confirm the new pin.
+After a pin is created and saved, on the `UpdatePinPage` there is a biometrics button, from which you can enable usage of biometrics.
+On app restart, you are navigated to the `VerifyPinPage` where you can either authenticate with a pin or with biometrics.
+There is a session timeout listener, which navigates you to the `VerifyPinPage` after a configurable amount of inactivity time and after a configurable amount of time, when the app has been in background mode.
+For more info please visit [widget_toolkit_pin](https://pub.dev/packages/widget_toolkit_pin)

+## Feature QR Code

+The application provides a QR code scanner functionality that allows for scanning QR codes.
+The feature integrates widget_toolkit_qr package which contains widgets for scanning the QR code and displaying the result.
+For more info please visit [widget_toolkit_qr](https://pub.dev/packages/widget_toolkit_qr)

+### iOS Build Issue

+On iOS, an issue may occur during the initial build of the application.
+This can be resolved by opening the `Runner.xcodeproj` file in Xcode and setting the iOS Deployment Target to 16.0 in the Project -> Runner -> Info -> Deployment Target section.
+Note that this issue only affects the initial build, subsequent builds should succeed without any issues.

 ## Next Steps